ElazarK/content-docs/scripts/AwsRunInstance.md

-Create an EC2 AWS instances from an image.
+Creates an EC2 AWS instances from an image.
 ## Script Data
 ---